How Wooden Boats Are Made in Indonesia: A Step-by-Step Look at a Living Tradition

 1. Ironwood (Ulin / Kayu Besi)

-Extremely dense and rot-resistant, ironwood is perfect for keels and hulls.
 It’s commonly sourced from South Kalimantan, Sulawesi, and Papua.
 Though difficult to cut, its underwater durability makes it highly valued.

 2. Teak (Jati)